|

 And

-a similar course through the Internet, as our MBA.
+a similar course through the Internet, as our MBAs.

 Professor Pfeiffer analyzed 40 years of